natewatson999/httpx/README.md

 workingServer.listen();
 ```

 This starts the servers.
-Note that this feature is still being wrapped up.
+Note that this feature is still being improved.

 ### httpx.createServer callback

 req is the request. res is the response.
-This callback is identical to what is found in node.http and node.https
+This callback is identical to what is found in node.http and node.https.

 ### httpx.createServer.close()